rendall/hometown-parser-2/README.md

 * Without other context, some place-names are more likely
   * The input text `"London"` alone likely refers to *London, England* and not *London, Ontario, Canada*
   * Allow for alternate syntactical weighting: a form for an Ontario business could weight *Canada* above *England* for instance

+This is a bit more art than science and relies on procedural trial and error to find the right rules for *good enough*

 ## Credit